-Can I keep my phone numbers?You can keep your existing numbers if you are moving to a location serviced by the same telephone exchange.
+We can port any number not Hosted PBX or SIP trunks so you can move across the road sort across the country and you can keep you r numbers.
+On Telstra network services you can only can keep your existing numbers if you are moving to a location serviced by the same telephone exchange.
 If you have an ISDN 100 Number Indial Range you can usually take those numbers to adjacent exchanges.
-If you cant keep your existing numbers you have the option of setting up a number redirection which is a permanent diversion of your old number/s to your new numbers.
+If you cant keep your existing numbers we can port them to SIP trunks or Hosted PBX or you have the option of setting up a number redirection which is a permanent diversion of your old number/s to your new numbers.
 Alternately you can have a message set up providing details of your new numbers to anyone who calls your old number.
-Please note that just because you are moving down the road doesn't automatically mean you will be serviced by the same exchange.
+Please note that just because you are moving down the road doesn’t automatically mean you will be serviced by the same exchange.
 Please contact us with your new address to determine if you can retain your numbers.

 It is important that you provide your Business Phone company with accurate details of the services you want to relocate.
 Any changes or modifications to the order can delay the process so please ensure you get the details right from the outset.

 One option to consider when moving is to consider upgrading to SIP Trunks or Hosted Voice Systems.
 This means the number of lines you need at your new site could be dramatically reduced.
 All you need is an active ADSL service which can be shared between Data and Voice.
 If you plan to have more than 3-4 lines on SIP trunks or Hosted Voice however its a good idea to have separate ADSL connections for Voice & Data to ensure good quality calls.